roeegro/SwimFix/README.md

 ## Introduction
 This is a official git repository for the graduation project of our B.S.C<span>.Sc. in Software Engineering in Ben Gurion University of the Negev located in Be'er Sheva, Israel.
 We developed a system for improving front crawl swimming which relies on pose estimation of the swimmer.
-The system takes as input
+The system takes as input a video of swimming in a front crawl setting and outputs an evaluation for the swimmer to improve upon.

 ## Features
 - **Functionality**: